Labrat02/Trivia/README.md

   * To support these features, while allowing the possibility of switching users and/or caching across multiple load balanced nodes, I would like to setup Redis and a gem to serve as middleware for these features.

+7. Bootstrap
+  * For simple reasons of speed and efficiency

 ## Goals & Tasks